 A drink-driving conviction may be deemed as ‘spent’ after five years, but you will still have the endorsement on your licence for 11 years from the date of conviction.

-Have you recently lost your licence through drink-driving, or has your car been involved in an accident as a result of driving under the influence?
+Have you recently lost your license through drink-driving, or has your car been involved in an accident as a result of driving under the influence?
 Perhaps it’s time to get rid of the old car and the bad memories, and replace it with a lump sum in your bank account instead.
 The top team here at Scrap Car Comparison can ensure only the very best offer is afforded to you for your car, and we’ll even come and take it off your hands free of charge.
 So get started today by using our free online quote generator and see just how much you could get for your scrap car.

 For more information and guides to keeping you and your car on the road, visit our Car Care hub where you can find information on anything you’ll need to know, from speeding fines to how to change your brake fluid and everything in between.